bertramhojer/mlops-55/reports/README.md

 >
 > Answer:

 All group members employed the standard VS Code debugger (or Cursor, a fork of VS Code) for debugging code.
-We did not do any profiling during development but did a single profiling run of our code at the end.
-This profiling run showed —-
+We did not do any profiling during development of our code, but doing so would have been valuable for identifying performance bottlenecks and optimizing resource usage.
+This is especially true as some of us had limited access to computational resources, and ran out of memory when training bigger models or using larger batch sizes.

 Debugging locally was easy, but we ran into issues when attempting to debug code when deploying to the cloud.
-As we worked on training models using GCP (Engine & Vertex AI) we ran into a lot issues regarding permissions and correct use of various environment variables even though we attempted to use secrets to store said variables.
+As we worked on training models using GCP (Engine & Vertex AI) we ran into a lot of issues regarding permissions and correct use of various environment variables even though we attempted to use secrets to store said variables.
 This debugging was slow because it often involved building and pushing docker images and running them in the cloud to debug them.

 ## Working in the cloud